 Returns: negative on error, and positive on success.

 When a selection with unlimited dimensions is used for the source dataset, the selection in the virtual dataset must also be an unlimited selection with the same number of unlimited dimensions.
 If fixed-size selections are used, the number of elements in the source dataset selection must be the same as the number of elements in the virtual dataset selection.

+C-style printf Formatting Notes